-Next, a faulty heat exchanger system is the root cause of many carbon monoxide poisoning cases nationwide, so a DIY repair is certainly not recommended.
+Next, a faulty heat exchanger system is the root cause of many carbon monoxide poisoning cases nationwide.
+Hence, a DIY repair is not recommended.

 10 – General Lack of Maintenance

 It is no surprise to local homeowners that furnaces are not inexpensive purchases and should be taken care of as a future investment in the home.
-All too often, we meet homeowners who regret not having regular maintenance performed on their system over time, as a more costly repair or replacement looms over their head.
+But, unfortunately, we often meet homeowners who regret not having regular maintenance performed on their system over time as a more costly repair or replacement looms over their heads.

-Nearly every issue listed here could be caught and prevented or repaired during a routine maintenance inspection of your furnace.
-Before the really chilly months hit Northern Colorado, it’s best to get your maintenance planned and scheduled to go into the winter with peace of mind.
+Nearly every issue listed here could be caught and prevented, or repaired during a routine maintenance inspection of your furnace.
+Before the chilly months hit Northern Colorado, it’s best to get your maintenance planned and scheduled to go into the winter with peace of mind.